CEO and Owner

 Christine knew she had a “language thing” when she started correcting the grammar on the backs of cereal boxes and needed to bring a laundry basket to the library every week to get all the books home.
 This love of language led to two degrees in Applied Linguistics, including a Master’s from Boston University, and over 20 years in the educational publishing industry.
 At home, she specializes in answering questions like, “Mommy, why does non-fiction mean “true” when non- means “not”?” and “Can we just tell whoever invented the apostrophe that it looks too much like a comma?” and “Who do you think would win in a duel: Rapunzel or Yoda?”
 (Answers may vary.)

 Jen has fond childhood memories of gathering her dolls around a table, not to drink invisible tea, but to complete the math worksheets she authored.
 Jennifer studied Mathematics at the College of the Holy Cross, where she completed the Teacher Education Program (TEP).
-She has spent almost 20 years developing mathematics content for education.
+She has spent over 20 years developing mathematics content for education.
 Jennifer strives to provide learners with the tools to go from “I can’t do math!” to “I can — and I did!”

 Senior Project Director, ELA